WallarooLabs/wally/book/getting-started/macos-setup.md

 ### Installing ponyc

-Now you need to install the Wallaroo Labs fork of the Pony compiler `ponyc`.
+Now you need to install the Pony compiler `ponyc`.

 ```bash
 brew update